moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* StartGroup: The start Group ID, plus 1.
-A value of 0 means the latest group.
+* Start Group: The inclusive start Group ID, plus 1.
+A value of 0 means the latest Group ID.

-* StartObject: The start Object ID, plus 1.
-A value of 0 means the latest object.
-This field is not present when Start Group is 0.
+* Start Object: The inclusive start Object ID.
+When Start Group is 0, this field is not present and defaults to 0.

-* EndGroup: The end Group ID, plus 1.
-A value of 0 means the subscription is open-ended and continues to the end of the track.
+* End Group: The exclusive end Group ID, plus 1.
+A value of 0 means the subscription continues to the end of the track.

-* EndObject: The end Object ID, plus 1.
-A value of 0 means the entire group is requested.
-This field is not present when End Group is 0.
+* End Object: The exclusive end Object ID.
+When End Group is 0, this field is not present and the subscription continues to the end of the group.

 * Track Request Parameters: The parameters are defined in
 {{version-specific-params}}